What is critical care?

 According to national service specifications for adult critical care, it is expected that CCUs should have minimum nursing establishments that allow one registered nurse per patient staffing levels for level-3 (intensive care) patients; and one nurse for every two patients for level-2 (high dependency) patients.

-Nurses in CCUs are expected to have specialist skills including, for example, having knowledge of advanced assessments of patients’ respiration (breathing) and the advantages and disadvantages of non-invasive and invasive therapies (eg, ventilation) used to support breathing.
+Nurses in CCUs are expected to have specialist skills including, for example, having knowledge of advanced assessments of patients’ breathing and the advantages and disadvantages of non-invasive and invasive therapies to support breathing, such as mechanical ventilation.
 There is an expectation that training will be provided so that at least half of the nurses in these units have a post-registration award in critical care nursing.

 A 2017 survey of nurses working in critical care services found an 8 per cent vacancy rate in the critical care nursing workforce, with higher vacancy rates in North Central and East London, the South East Coast and the South West.
 An increasing number of units were seeking to recruit registered nurses from overseas to fill vacancies.
 Nationally, 9.9 per cent of the critical care nursing workforce was made up of staff from EU countries with a further 16.6 per cent recruited from outside the European Union.